 In 2017 I organised some community screenings of Jennifer Brea’s award winning documentary ‘Unrest,’ on ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome.)
-This exceptional film is now available for viewing on iTunes worldwide.
-It will be available to buy on DVD sometime in December.
+This exceptional film is now available for viewing on Netflix and iTunes worldwide.
 This was my speech:

 * * * * *